Resources

 Do I have to be a computer expert to participate in an online program?

 No, not at all.
-The learning management system, Canvas, used by the University of Chicago is very user friendly.
-You do need some basic computer skills, however, such as the ability to conduct a basic search on the web using a browser, download software from the internet, send and receive emails, open attachments, and save documents in Word, Excel, and as PDFs.
+The learning management system, Canvas, used by the University of Chicago is very user-friendly.
+You do need some basic computer skills, however, such as the ability to conduct a basic search on the web using a browser, download software from the internet, send and receive emails, open attachments, and save documents as Word, Excel, and as PDFs.
 It may take a few minutes when you get started to learn how to use the online discussion boards and synchronous class meeting spaces, but there will be detailed instructions along the way for using the technology until you get used to it.
 The University’s Canvas site is a great place to review online tutorials in case you get stuck or want to learn a more advanced feature of the system.
 Some classes may require additional technology which will be noted in the course description and provided through the course directly.

 What is a synchronous session?
 What is Zoom?

 Each online course includes weekly synchronous sessions, which are additional opportunities for discussion, lecture, student presentations, and interaction.
-The synchronous sessions are pre-scheduled dates and times when you, your instructor, and your classmates will all gather in the online meeting room at the same time.
+The synchronous sessions are prescheduled dates and times when you, your instructor, and your classmates will all gather in the online meeting room at the same time.
 We currently use a program called Zoom to conduct synchronous sessions.
 The Zoom platform is fully integrated into Canvas.
 Synchronous sessions are accessible directly through your Canvas course sites.

 Is there any orientation to online learning, and to the learning management system?